Susan O'Connor: Career

-Vancouver, British Columbia, Canada, winning the Silver medal in the exciting final match versus Sweden.
+Vancouver, British Columbia, Canada, winning the silver medal in the final match versus Sweden.

 On February 8, 2011, it was announced that the Bernard team would disband at the end of the 2010–2011 season.
 O'Connor, however, remained with Bernard, who added Lori Olson-Johns and Jennifer Sadleir to the team.

 In 2012 Shannon Aleksic replaced Sadleir at lead.
 At the 2014 Scotties Tournament of Hearts O'Connor and Team Bernard won the silver medal, losing to Valerie Sweeting's team in the final.

 At the 2016 World Women's Championship O'Connor played as alternate for Chelsea Carrey's team.
 The team finished 4th, losing to Russia in the bronze medal match.

 Personal life

 O'Connor is employed as a respiratory therapist at Foothills Hospital in Calgary, Alberta.
 She is married to fellow curler Todd Brick and has one child.